Walter Maslow

 Walter Maslow (January 16, 1928 – November 2, 2025) was an American actor.
 He was known for playing Private Marty Green in the 1958 film Suicide Battalion.

 Early life and career

 Maslow was born in Brooklyn, New York, on January 16, 1928, the son of Rubin and Sylvia Maslow.
 He served in the United States Navy during World War II.
 During his military service, he directed and acted on special services performances, which after his discharge, he moved to New York and appeared on off-Broadway productions at Cherry Lane Theatre in New York.
-He began his screen career in 1956, appearing in the CBS adventure and drama television series Crusader, starring Brian Keith.
+He began his screen career in 1956, appearing in the CBS adventure and drama television series Crusader.
 The next year, he appeared in the film Under Fire, playing an uncredited role of a court officer.